pinnacle-guild/notes/addon/README.md

         * If Journal allows us to hook into it, we can enable adding/removing items to wishlists (for any of the user's characters) from here.
         * If adding/removing items, show confirmation dialog
         * Show indication in Journal interface if item is in wishlist (show which character's wishlist - and for which spec)
-* Character optimization
+* *Character optimization*
     * Monitor currency information
         * Is the player getting VP for upgrades [when those are listed as available from officer-part of site]?
         * Is player getting bonus roll coins [only check when char does not have all items from wishlist]
         * This information should be viewable on user's profile page, and for officers [on 'performance' part of officer page]
+* Guild bank
+    * Should integrate with guild bank, saving whatever is in the bank
+    * Keep track of cash-flow
+        * Whenever character withdraws gold from bank, should be saved
+* Tradeskills
+    * Fetch auction data from any auction addon to calculate prices for mats (and cumulative price for stuff like feasts)
+    * Require a recognized auction addon for this module to work

-# Design
+## Design
 The AIR app should mirror the design of the website (mimicking the mock-ups released of the Battle.net Launcher).
-The in-game addon should (if possible) look like the AIR app.
+The in-game addon should (if possible) look like the AIR battle.net launcher mock-ups, with sidebar (icons+text underneath) to select categories (Settings, Calendar, etc.).